Approximate Conditional Coverage & Calibration via Neural Model Approximations: Task: Protein secondary structure prediction ( )

 In the supervised sequence labeling $\taskProtein$ task, we seek to predict the secondary structure of proteins.
 For each amino acid, we seek to predict one of three classes, $y\in \{\rm{\textsc{\textbf{H}elix, \textbf{S}trand, \textbf{O}ther}}\}$.

 For training and evaluation, we use the TAPE datasets of \cite{TAPE-2019-NeurIPS}.\footnote{TAPE provides a standardized benchmark from existing models and data \citep{El-GebaliEtAl-pfam-2019-usedbytape,BermanEtAl-pdb-usedbytape,MoultEtAl-casp-2018-usedbytape,KlausenEtAl-netsurfp-2019-usedbytape}.} We approximate the Transformer of \cite{TAPE-2019-NeurIPS}, which is \textit{not} SOTA on the task; while not degenerate, this fine-tuned self-supervised model was outperformed by models with HMM alignment-based input features in the original work.
 Of interest in the present work is whether coverage can be obtained with a neural model with otherwise relatively modest overall point accuracy.
-We use the publicly available model and weights\footnote{\url{https://github.com/songlab-cal/tape}} pre-trained on Pfam \citep{El-GebaliEtAl-pfam-2019-usedbytape} and then fine-tune on \textsc{valid}, which we use as $\gD_{\rm{ca}}$. $|\gD_{\rm{ca}}|=556,931$, which is substantially larger than that of the other tasks.
-The \textsc{ts115} and \textsc{casp12} sets were set aside as test sets.
-As noted in Section~\ref{appendix:development-set}, the \textsc{cb513} set served as an additional tuning set for our overall investigation for method development.
+We use the publicly available model and pre-trained weights\footnote{\url{https://github.com/songlab-cal/tape}}.

 The base network consists of a pre-trained Transformer similar to $\bertBase$ with a final convolutional classification layer, consisting of two 1-dimensional CNNs: The first over the final hidden layer of the Transformer corresponding to each amino acid (each hidden layer is of size 768), using 512 filters of width 5, followed by $\relu$ and a second CNN using 3 filters of width 3.
 Batch normalization is applied before the first CNN, and weight normalization is applied to the output of each of the CNNs.
 The application of the 3 filters of the final CNN produces the logits, $\reals^3$, for each amino acid.